• Skip to primary navigation

 How To Make Soda Bread Without Buttermilk

-If you don’t have any buttermilk in your fridge right now, no worries!
+If you don’t have any buttermilk in your fridge, don’t worry.

 You can make Irish soda bread without buttermilk.
 You simply “sour” regular milk with 2 Tbsp lemon juice or vinegar.
 Generally, whenever you’re baking and a recipe calls for buttermilk, you can substitute milk plus a couple tablespoons of lemon juice or white vinegar.